mgonto/front-is-the-new-back/README.md

 ## Talk Starter

-This are the slides for the talk WHAT TALK?
+This are the slides for the talk "The Front is the new Back"

-You can see them at http://mgonto.github.io/talk-starter
+You can see them at [http://mgonto.github.io/front-is-the-new-back](http://mgonto.github.io/front-is-the-new-back)

 ## Thanks